bpaquet/node-logstash/Readme.markdown

 Changelog
 ===

+* Do not log error with Geo IP filter and local ips
 * Fix bug #62 : only_type not honored when component have no config (thx to @ryepup)
 * Allow ZeroMQ output to multiple hosts (thx to @dax)
 * Add bunyan filter (thx to @JonGretar)